kanatamon/react-hacker-news/README.md

-This projects is following the instruction of ["Build a powerful Component"] (https://www.robinwieruch.de/react-paginated-list/) by [Robin Wieruch](https://github.com/rwieruch)
+This projects is following the instruction of [Build a powerful Component](https://www.robinwieruch.de/react-paginated-list/) by [Robin Wieruch](https://github.com/rwieruch)

 ## Install dependencies